RubenSystems/atomos-render-service/README.md

 # AtomOS_UI
-The user interface functionality for AtomosphereOS
+User interface functionality for AtomosphereOS

 Will soon come with a UI framework for displaying views on operating systems with the lunix kernal.